giusepperaffa/capa-tool-launcher/README.md

 * Information about the capa standalone binary.
 Within the entry dedicated to it, the tag `Format` can be specified as well.
 This allows executing the capa tool with a specific file format option (see [capa documentation](https://www.mandiant.com/resources/capa-automatically-identify-malware-capabilities) for more details).
 The default file format for the _capa-tool-launcher_ is ELF, which means executing capa with the option `-f elf`.
 * Information about the repositories containing the files to be processed.
 The repository names will be used to identify the generated report files and to create dedicated subfolders within the test execution-specific folder contained in `reports`.

-It is finally worth noting that the tool automatically launches capa with the `-j` option, which means that the information about the capabilities detected in a processed file is provided in JSON format.
-In addition, a summary test report (`.txt` file) is created for each tested repository.
+It is also worth noting that the tool automatically launches capa with the `-j` option, which means that the information about the capabilities detected in a processed file is provided in JSON format.

+Finally, for each tested repository:

+* A summary test report (`.txt` file) is created.
 No detailed file-level information though is included in the summary report.
+* A log file (`.log` file) is generated.
+Only information about the files that were **not** successfully processed by capa is included.

 ## Postprocessing Mode
 The _capa-tool-launcher_ currently supports two distinct postprocessing modes, which are identified with the numbers 1 and 2.
 The tool will typically be launched in postprocessing mode (`-p`) after completing an execution in analysis mode.
 This is an example of execution in postprocessing mode, which requires the test execution-specific folder as well as the type of postprocessing: